Supporting Young Victims

 Our main aim was to convey that the service was somewhere safe and familiar, where young people would feel secure in divulging sensitive information and beginning a path to recovery.
 We settled on the name Nest, as this is symbolic of the home—a place where you’re always able to go back to and where you feel you can be yourself.

-Similarly, the intentional messiness of the logo is designed to indicated the sometimes scattered minds of those who have been victims of crime, and how with reassurance and support they can find peace and tranquility once again.
+Similarly, the intentional messiness of the logo is designed to indicate the sometimes scattered minds of those who have been victims of crime, and how with reassurance and support they can find peace and tranquility once again.

 With You Every Step of the Way…